End of Life Care and Cat & Dog Euthanasia in Arab

 Making the Decision for Euthanasia

-While it is one of the hardest decisions any pet owner has to make, euthanasia can also be the most humane option.
+While it is one of the hardest decisions any pet owner has to make, animal euthanasia can also be the most humane option.
 When your pet’s quality of life has deteriorated so much so that hospice care is no longer helping them with their pain and mobility, euthanasia is the next step.
 It is important for owners to put their pet’s suffering above their own.
 While it is hard to say goodbye, it is also very hard to watch a pet suffer.

-Finding Comfort in Our Comfort Room
+Our Comfort Room